US embassy employees in Cuba possibly subject to 'acoustic attack'

 Those affected were State Department employees, Nauert said, and no American civilians were affected.
 The State Department is taking these incidents "very seriously," she added, and is working to determine the cause and impact of the incidents.

-A Cuban government official denied any Cuban involvement in the mistreatment of US diplomats in Cuba, and said the expulsion of Cuban diplomats was an "overreaction".
+A statement from the Cuban Ministry of Foreign Affairs on Wednesday categorically denied any Cuban involvement in the mistreatment of US diplomats in Cuba, and said the decision to expel Cuban diplomats was "unjustified and unfounded."

+"The Ministry emphatically emphasizes that Cuba has never allowed ...
+Cuban territory to be used for any action against accredited diplomatic officials or their families, without exception," the statement said in Spanish.